<img src="http://www.eue21east.com/47538.png" style="display:none;">

 The action you want people to take could be anything: download an ebook, sign up for a webinar, get a coupon, attend an event, etc. A CTA can be placed anywhere in your marketing -- on your website, in an ebook, in an email, or even at the end of a blog post.

-On a website, or online ad, It is typically a virtual button or link that is placed there that will take prospective customers to either a form to be filled out or a landing page.
-Once they have completed this action, the prospect becomes a lead.
+On a website, or online ad, it is often a virtual button or a link that is placed there which, if clicked, will take prospective customers to either a form to be filled out or a landing page.
+Once they have completed this action, the prospect then becomes a lead.

-Here's an example of a CTA we like to use at BroadVision Marketing:
+Here's an example of a CTA graphic we have used here at BroadVision Marketing:

 5aeb71cf-7332-4f41-be2a-41e78aff26c4.jpg

-A CTA serves as the link between the content that your website visitor was drawn to, a blog post perhaps, and a landing page.
+Most importantly, the CTA serves as the link between the content that your website visitor was drawn to, a blog post perhaps, and a landing page or other essential destination on your website.
 The landing page will have a relevant and valuable offer for your visitor which will lead them to complete a short form, maybe something as simple as a first name and email address.

-This is also one of the elements of an effective inbound marketing strategy, as well.
+This is also one of the elements of an effective content marketing strategy, as well.

 While your offer in the CTA can be any number of things that a visitor may want to access, there are a few typical offerings that can be used.
 The CTAs that can attract attention from potential leads include: